 - After the sale, ship the items promptly and leave feedback for the buyer.
 Be sure to help avoid negative feedback (and honor the buyer’s purchase) by shipping the items quickly after the buyer has paid in full.
 Normally the quicker you can ship, the more likely they will leave you a raving review!

 What are your own tips for selling on sites like Ebay and Craiglist?
-Have you had success purging your unused clutter like Jenny and me?
+Have you had success purging your unused clutter like Jenny?
 Are any excuses keeping you from cashing in?
 Help everyone out by sharing your experience below!

 .-= Money Funk´s last blog ..How to Make a Budget =-.